cgarate/animations/README.md

-# simpleReactStarter
+# Animations
-A simple React/JS starter repository with Webpack and Babel.
+Experimenting with animations in React